dgucc/sandbox/tips/linux.md

 `$ xdotool key 5`

-	*xkeycaps* - graphically display and edit the X keyboard mapping
+	*xkeycaps* : graphically display and edit the X keyboard mapping

+	*Xbindkeys* : to bind commands to certain keys or key combinations on the keyboard.
 ---

 ## Nintendo Switch Pro Controller on Linux